Assyro AI

 Key Takeaways

-• Documentation quality determines transfer success: Incomplete or poor technology transfer packages are the #1 cause of delays.
-The sending site must provide comprehensive manufacturing procedures, process validation data, analytical methods, and tacit knowledge beyond what's captured in documents.
+• Documentation quality strongly affects transfer success: The sending site must provide comprehensive manufacturing procedures, process validation data, analytical methods, and tacit knowledge beyond what's captured in formal records alone.

-• Risk-based approaches prevent failures: Conducting thorough risk assessments and implementing mitigation strategies for equipment differences, scale-up challenges, and knowledge gaps prevents costly validation failures and timeline delays.
+• Risk-based approaches prevent failures: Conducting thorough risk assessments and implementing mitigation strategies for equipment differences, scale-up challenges, and knowledge gaps reduces validation risk and avoidable delay.

 • Regulatory strategy must be integrated from the start: Technology transfer regulatory requirements vary by product lifecycle stage, jurisdiction, and transfer type.
-Determining the correct pathway (Prior Approval Supplement, Changes Being Effected, variation types) early prevents regulatory delays.
+The correct reporting category should be confirmed for the specific change.

 • ---